LKedward/focal-docs/docs/index.md

 ## A quick example
-The following fortran program calculates the sum of two large arrays using an openCL kernel.
+The following fortran program calculates the sum of two large arrays using an OpenCL kernel.

 ```fortran
 program sum